 Choose wether to Tutor a Few Students Individually or Teach a Full Class

 Placements on this project are flexible and volunteers can either be involved with tutoring a few students or teaching a full class.
 Volunteers are expected to create their own lesson plans and often work together on these.

 Please note, volunteers do not need to be a qualified or experienced teacher to participate on the Teaching English project.
 There is a minimum duration of 3 weeks for this project.

 Volunteer in Brazil in our sports projects.

 Sports have become vital for Rio de Janeiro’s lower income communities, providing children and adolescents with recreational outlets.
-At just about every corner of Rio de Janeiro, you will find locals playing the national sport of futebol.
+At just about every corner of Rio de Janeiro, you will find locals playing the national sport of futebol (soccer).
 With the few entertainment options for youth in lower income communities, sports have become an essential part of favela life, especially among children and adolescents.